Beware of QuickPay

 - 15/Feb/2016 → After failing to pay an invoice on time for accessing my account without authorisation, I registered a payment default against QuickPay with the debt recovery agency Creditor Watch.

 - 18/Feb/2016 → An official complaint was lodged against QuickPay with Consumer Affairs Victoria.
+Consumer Affairs conducted an investigation but would not reveal any information about whether they sanctioned QuickPay or not.

 Has QuickPay Taken Your Money without Permission?